Gex-Labella/shadowchain/substrate-node/README.md

-# Shadow Chain Substrate Node
+# Shadow Chain Parachain Node

 ## 🎯 What Is This?

-This folder contains a **custom blockchain node** built with Substrate (Polkadot's blockchain framework).
-Think of it as your own private blockchain server that stores encrypted references to your Web2 data.
+This folder contains a **Polkadot parachain node** built with Substrate and Cumulus.
+It's configured to run as a parachain that can connect to Polkadot or Kusama relay chains.
+The node stores encrypted references to your Web2 data on-chain.

-**In Simple Terms**: This is the blockchain part of Shadow Chain - it's like a secure, tamper-proof database that only stores encrypted pointers to your data, not the data itself.
+**In Simple Terms**: This is the blockchain part of Shadow Chain - a parachain that provides a secure, tamper-proof database storing only encrypted pointers to your data, not the data itself.

-## 📚 What is Substrate?
+## 📚 What is a Parachain?

-**Substrate** is a framework for building blockchains, created by the team behind Polkadot.
-It's like WordPress for blockchains - it gives you pre-built components that you can customize.

-**Rust** is the programming language used.
-Don't worry if you don't know Rust - you don't need to modify this code to use Shadow Chain!
+A **Parachain** is a blockchain that connects to and gains security from the Polkadot relay chain.
+Benefits include:
+- Shared security from Polkadot
+- Cross-chain messaging (XCM) capabilities
+- Interoperability with other parachains
+- No need to maintain your own validator set

+**Cumulus** is the framework that makes a Substrate chain compatible with Polkadot.

 ## 🏗️ Folder Structure Explained